openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-scrollbar.md

 ### Example 2 (Without Child Component)

-This example demonstrates the scrollbar style when the ScrollBar component has no child component.
+This example demonstrates the scroll bar style when the ScrollBar component has no child component.

 <!-- run -->